ugbodagadave/Travel-Agent/how-it-works.md

 #### Step 5: Payment and Itinerary Delivery

-This is the final part of the journey, which now offers two distinct paths: traditional card payment (Stripe) and cryptocurrency (USDC).
+This is the final part of the journey, which now offers three distinct paths: traditional card payment (Stripe), cryptocurrency (USDC), and native blockchain tokens (Circle Layer).

 1.  **User Selects Flight:** The user receives the list of flights and replies with the number of their choice (e.g., "1").

 2.  **Payment Method Selection (`app/core_logic.py`):**
     *   The system transitions the user's state to `AWAITING_PAYMENT_SELECTION`.
     *   It sends the message: "You've selected a great flight.
 How would you like to pay?
-(Reply with 'Card' or 'USDC')"
+(Reply with 'Card', 'USDC', or 'Pay on-chain (Circle Layer)')"

 ---
 ##### Path A: Paying with a Card (Stripe)